-Entropy means the transformation of the state of the system by the change of thermal kinetic energy or heat per unit temperature which measure the amount of unavailable energy for doing useful work, entropy also measure the molecular disorder or chaotic randomness motion of a system in physical chemistry.
+Entropy means the transformation of the state of the system by the change of thermal kinetic energy or heat per unit temperature which measure the amount of unavailable energy for doing useful work, entropy formula also uses to calculate the molecular disorder or chaotic motion (randomness) of a system in physical chemistry or physics.
 The concept of entropy obtained from the law of energy conservation in thermodynamics and unavailable energy in the Carnot cycle by the specific heat transfer.
-Higher the randomness greater will be the entropy for crystalline solids, gases, and liquid molecules.
+The higher the randomness greater will be the entropy for crystalline solids, gases, and liquid molecules.
 A system passes spontaneously from more orderliness to less orderliness.
 If the system is left to change its state spontaneously.
-Hence the system passes to the more chaotic state and the process of state change balancing when the system attains a maximum chaotic state.
+Hence the system passes to the more chaotic state and the process of state change balancing when the system attains a maximum entropy values.

-In learning chemistry, for a spontaneous process, the entropy will be increasing and the process to attain equilibrium when the entropy will attain maximum value.
-Therefore, the net entropy or sum up of all entropy changes in the different parts of the system and the surrounding would rise.
-Hence, the second law states as the net entropy change of the universe are increasing for the irreversible process.
+In learning chemistry or physics, for a spontaneous process, the entropy will be increasing and the process to attain equilibrium when the molecular disorder will attain maximum value.
+Therefore, the sum up of all entropy changes in the different parts of the system and the surrounding would rise.
+Hence, the second law tell us, the net entropy change of the universe are increasing for the irreversible process.

 For example, if we lose a quantity of yellowish-green chlorine gas at the corner of the room.
 The gas density speared in all directions of the room until the equilibrium reached.
-The state of equilibrium means a state of maximum disorder or entropy.
+Therefore, the state of equilibrium meaning a state of maximum disorder or entropy.
 Exactly a similar process happens when syrup gets diluted by diffusion in water added to it.
-Moreover, all the natural processes of our environment have a tendency to attain equilibrium by increasing the entropy of the system.
+Moreover, all the natural processes in our environment have a tendency to attain equilibrium by increasing the entropy of the system.

 Work Done in Carnot Cycle

 But Carnot cycles states, dq1/T1 = dq2/T2.
 Therefore, we can conclude that heat change/temperature = constant for the change of two definite states of the gas molecule and independent of path change.
-From the whole cycles of operation, heat change/temperature is zero.
-Therefore, heat change /temperature is a fundamental property and a state function.
+From the whole cycles of operation, heat change/temperature, or net entropy is zero, and heat change /temperature define the fundamental thermodynamics property and a state function.

 Unavailable Energy in Thermodynamics

 From the Carnot cycles, dq1/T1 = dq2/T2.
-Where dq1 = energy supplied to the Carnot cycle at temp T1.
+Where dq1 = energy supplied to the Carnot cycle at temperature T1.
 But the Carnot cycle fails to convert dq2 heat into useful work and rejected.
 The unavailable energy for the cycle = dq2.
-Hence the unavailable energy equation for Carnot cycle = temp of the system × entropy increases due to energy take up.
+Hence the unavailable energy equation for Carnot cycle = temperature of the system × entropy increases due to energy take up.